-FIGURE NOTE The target track/trail is indicated by the red, the distractor track/trails are indicated by the blue and black.
+FIGURE NOTE The target trail is indicated by the red, the distractor trails are indicated by the blue and black.

-Figure 1-Diagram Split Track/Trail
+Figure 1-Split Trail

-Scent or a scent track/trail present, but the human scent traces on the pre-scenting article is not associated with the scent track/trail.
+Scent or a scent trail present, but the human scent traces on the pre-scenting article does not associate the scent trail.